Special case

 In logic, especially as applied in mathematics, concept A is a special case or specialization of concept B precisely if every instance of A is also an instance of B but not vice versa, or equivalently, if B is a generalization of A. A limiting case is a type of special case which is arrived at by taking some aspect of the concept to the extreme of what is permitted in the general case.
+If B is true, one can immediately deduce that A is true as well, and if B is false, A can also be immediately deduced to be false.
 A degenerate case is a special case which is in some way qualitatively different from almost all of the cases allowed.

+Examples

 Special case examples include the following: